datawowio/datawow-ruby/README/moderation_docs.md

 Fields `result` and `processed_at` will be present if your data was successfully processed.

 ### Find by
-Method `find_by` is used to find a particular moderation. you can use either its ID or Custom ID.
+Method `find_by` is used to find a particular moderation.
+You can use either its ID or Custom ID.
 This method will return only moderation with fully matched ID.

 ```ruby